An app your patients can trust

 Who is Miiskin for?

 The app does not replace a visit to the doctor, but can be used in a typical follow-up scenario.
-The app is recommended for patients after or in-between medical visits, where no treatment or excisions are needed, but the patient is advised to perform regular skin self-exams.
+The app is recommended for patients who need to perform regular skin self-exams after or in-between medical consultations.

 What does the app do?